 - Three (3) points: any valid jumping foot technique to the high-section area

 Competitors wear foot and hand protection equipment, as well as groin and head guards.
-Bouts of 2×2 minutes of continuous sparring are scored by three to five judges, full-force blows are not allowed, and knockouts result in a disqualification of the attacker, with the precise rules varying between the various organisations.
+Bouts are typically 2×2 minutes of continuous sparring, scored by three to five judges.
+The level of contact must be controlled, with full-force blows prohibited and knockouts resulting in a disqualification of the attacker.
 At the end of the bout judges declare whichever competitor scored the most points the winner.
 Fouls in ITF rules sparring include heavy contact, attacking a fallen opponent, leg sweeping, holding/grabbing, intentional attack to a target other than allowed for example, attacks below the belt.
+The precise rules vary depending on which organisation’s rules are used.

 ITF rules Taekwondo is hugely popular, with a wide variety of organisations offering an enormous number of national, continental and world events.
 Experienced competitors in this discipline often also compete in semi contact kickboxing rules tournaments which share a similar rule-set.